-The papers that shaped modern AI, from the original Transformer to the latest breakthroughs.
-Understanding the science behind the technology.
+The papers that shaped modern AI, from the 2017 Transformer to the 2025-2026 breakthroughs in reasoning, RLVR, and agents.

 The landmark papers that established the field.
 Essential reading for understanding modern AI.